pictograms.info

 In her dissertation concerning optimization of pictograms, Skone (1977) examined three different renderings of a telephone receiver with varying level of detail.
 The outline version tested seemed to be least effective.
 Reaction times were slightly better for a pictogram variant where earpiece and mouthpiece were distinct parts of the receiver and clearly separated from the handset.

 In almost all papers referenced below with data concerning comprehensibility of pictograms for the referent Telephone, pictogram variants showing a side view of telephone receiver evoked close to 100 % correct responses.
 Only in a Brazilean study of map symbols just 79.6 % of the responses were classified as correct (Fiori, 2008).
-Also in a Matching Test with a set of 29 symbols (Zwaga & Boersema, 1983) 94 % selected the correct symbol.

 The excellent test results for variants showing a side view of telephone receiver can also be seen as a good example of how using a part can work effectively in representing the whole.

-The importance of this symbol, even though still highly comprehensable for most people, will diminish in the long term, as public telephones are being removed more and more.
+The importance of this symbol, even though still highly comprehensible for most people, will diminish in the long term, as public telephones are being removed more and more.
 Probably variations of this theme used to indicate telephone numbers will stay relevant.

 Recommendations